lm3nitro/Projects/DNS/Pi-hole.md

 ![Pasted image 20240602132541](https://github.com/lm3nitro/Projects/assets/55665256/39567e29-3b77-4e3c-90c5-20e6ba7d056b)

-Aside from the above, I also downlaoded other blocklists.
+Aside from the above, I also downloaded other blocklists.
 You can find a group of blocklists by going to the following website:
 ```
 https://firebog.net/
 ```